-It is also one of only two native grains grown here in the US.
+It is one of only two native grains grown here in the US.
 Its flavor is a bit nutty with a chewy texture quite different from white and brown rice.

 Whatever it is, and whatever you call it, I love it!
 It is easily accessible in most major grocery stores.

 Not sure what else you can make using this ingredient?
-I love this using it to make simple rice pilaf dishes and this wild rice casserole.
+I love using it to make simple rice pilaf dishes and this wild rice casserole.

 This easy wild rice salad recipe focuses on using fall ingredients though likely you can find many of them year round making it accessible any time of year!

-- Apples: I used gala apples, as they are a favorite in our house.
+- Apples: I used gala apples, which are a favorite in our house.
 If you prefer another variety, go for it.
 My only recommendation is to choose apples with a crisp texture for the best flavor!
 But it's up to you because there are so many good varieties of apples you can use!
 If you want to swap out the apples, pears would make a great substitute!